 Key Stage 1 and 2

-Our Key Stage 1 children have two hours of PE each week, alternating between dance, gymnastics and Real PE.
+Our Key Stage 1 children have two hours of PE each week, alternating between dance, gymnastics and Core Real PE.
 Through the SHAPE partnership, the children in Key Stage 1 have many opportunities to develop their skills in whole class events, either within our own school or at a local venue alongside other local schools.

 This is a great opportunity to kick start the week and improve the physical, emotional and social health and wellbeing of our children.
 A weekly swimming lesson takes place for our Year 4 children in the local sports centre.

 We are affiliated to the SHAPE partnership.

 We train Year 5 children to become mini leaders.

 We encourage children to take on leadership roles in providing further opportunities in physical activity.
 Through SHAPE, we train Year 5 children to become mini leaders.
 These children provide structured, fun activities and games during lunchtimes.

-Children in Year 6 have the opportunity to go on a 4 night, action-packed, residential trip.
+Children in Year 6 have the opportunity to go on an action-packed, residential trip.

-Each year, children in Year 4 and 5 also have the opportunity to attend an overnight stay in Castleton where a range of outdoor and adventurous activities are provided.
+Each year, children in Year 5 have the opportunity to attend an overnight stay where a range of outdoor and adventurous activities are provided.
 This is often a first experience of staying away from home for many children.
-Children in Year 6 have the opportunity to go on a 4 night, action-packed, residential trip.
+Children in Year 6 have the opportunity to go on an action-packed, residential trip.
 This is a great way to cement friendships and celebrate their time at Gorseybrigg.
 A range of educational, team building and outdoor and adventurous activities provide an excellent itinery.

-The children feel proud in their team kit and learn important values of respect and fairness.
+The children feel proud in their specially designed PE kit and learn important values of respect and fairness.

 We closely follow the SHAPE competition calendar throughout the year, participating in tournaments for cricket, tennis, netball and athletics.
-The children feel proud in their team kit and learn important values of respect and fairness.
+The children feel proud in their school PE kit and learn important values of respect and fairness.